How to start a landscaping business

 Once you have a sense of what landscaping services you’d like to offer, you should solidify which customers you’re going to target (at least in the beginning).

 Will you market your services to suburban homeowners?
 Or do you hope to pick up multi-property contracts with corporate landlords?
-(Whichever you choose, now is a good time to start putting together a list of potential clients.)
+(Whichever you choose, now is an excellent time to start putting together a list of potential clients.)

 Write down exactly who you’re after—and who you’re not after.
 It’ll make a big difference.